cgiffard/Duckdown/README.md

 The primary rationale behind the Duckdown link syntax design is ease of use (and readability.)
 Secondarily, content archival and maintainability.

-With that in mind, we've made the controversial decision to scrap relative links.
+With that in mind, we've made the possibly controversial decision to scrap relative links.
 Instead, all links must include the full path (including the protocol!)
 This ensures relative reorganisation of content will not break link relationships.
 Links are left plain, and simply included in text like so:

 	http://www.example.com/